bomberstudios/obsidian-mono-theme/README.md

 - I love orange
 - I don't use dark themes
-- I like taking notes using a monospace fonts
+- I like taking notes using a monospaced font
 - I never use "Reading Mode"

 And even if you do, you probably don't agree with the rest of my aesthetic choices, so proceed at your own discretion.